jmrod4/miniparse/README.md

 **Miniparse is a easy of use yet flexible and powerful ruby library for parsing command-line options.**

-The main objetive is ease of use and flexibility so the specification is self-documenting.
-The library allows a lot of customization but with sane defaults so **you don't need to learn nothing to start using it**.
+The main objetive of this implementation is minimun boiler plate with ease of use resulting in a self documenting specification.

+Additionally the library is quite flexible and allows a lot of customization but always with sane defaults so **you don't need to learn nothing to start using it**.

 ## How to use

-You can get full documentation in [Github jmrod4/miniparse](https://github.com/jmrod4/miniparse) but please find below a short and fast example.
+Please find below a short but meaningful example (you can get more examples at the [Github miniparse repository](https://github.com/jmrod4/minparse/tree/master/examples)).

 Let's try putting the following code in `yourprogram.rb`